May 18-19, 2019

 Artwork by over 170 juried fine artists and craftspeople exhibiting original works of art in 10 different categories will be available for purchase, including painting, photography, pottery, jewelry, woodwork and more.
-Artists’ booths will line Fayetteville St. Artlets will anchor the streets intersecting Fayetteville St, With performance stages on Fayetteville St. and Moore Square, Artsplosure highlights superb performing artists, with an emphasis on jazz, blues, traditional and roots-inspired musicians.
-Moore Square will also be home to a kid musician stage at Kidsplosure!
+Artists’ booths will line Fayetteville St. with performances of Squonk Opera’s Cycle Sonic on City Plaza and musical performances on the Main Stage at the end Fayetteville St at Morgan St. Artsplosure highlights superb performing artists, with an emphasis on jazz, blues, traditional and roots-inspired musicians.
+Martin Street will also be home to a kid musician stage at Kidsplosure!

 The Student Art Exhibition and activities in the PNC Plaza Lobby are free and open to the public.
 Original artwork by some of the best Wake County middle and high school student artists.

-Comprised of professional and recreational potters and ceramists, this non-profit was formed to promote the art and craft of ceramics in the community and provide a form for local artists to share their own experiences with clay.
-Stop by this tent to see a vast array of pottery!
+Comprised of professional and recreational potters and ceramists, the organization was formed to the promote the art and craft of ceramics across the region.

 Bass Line Installation created by artist Michael Layne of Legacyworks is a fun interactive experience for all ages.
 Made of bamboo and fabric with a footprint matching the bass clef symbol, the artwork was in fact an interactive musical tympanic sculpture with five separate bamboo instruments (4 each of a clatter, thumb drum, rain tubes and quiro).
 The three high chime towers with teal fabric skirts and a series of teal fabric arches running along the inside of the bamboo arc are all illuminated at night, creating a wonderful ambiance to the musical activities of guests.